 We had visitors from England and we wanted to show them around old Delhi.
 They had heard so much about Chandni Chowk , the historic part of the capital city of Delhi.
 So off we went.
 The weather was perfect in January.
 It was a bright sunny day and the temperature around 15 degrees C.

 Chandni Chowk (moonlit square) is the main street that runs from the Lahore Gate of the Red Fort to the Fatehpuri Masjid.
-Earlier, a canal ran through its length and served as a waterway.
+As a matter of fact, a canal ran through its length and served as a waterway.
 The moonlight reflected in the canal waters lent an ethereal feel to the place.
 Riding through Chandni Chowk on a rickshaw, we come to the Sis Ganj Gurudwara, which is a place of worship for the Sikhs.
 Kirtan (Prayer ) is in progress and the atmosphere is very peaceful, considering the bedlam outside.

 Hunger pangs.
-We proceed to the Haldiram, right across the Gurudwara.
+Finally, we proceed to the Haldiram, right across the Gurudwara.
 It is a well known snack house with mouth watering delicacies like chaat, raj kacchori and tikki, all spicy, tangy and sweet.
 We enjoyed it greatly and finished the meal with a lassi (buttermilk).

 Now then on to shopping in Chandni Chowk.
 They are wholesale merchants who do retail selling as well.
-There are innumerable shops housed in closed and open markets, everywhere.
-It is very crowded, chaotic, and confusing.
-A cacophony of car horns, cycle rickshaw bells, hawkers’ vocal cords and blaring music and a mish-mash of electrical cables, sign boards and decorations.
-We could see old havelis (big houses) with beautiful and intricate trellis work in the midst of some dilapidated buildings.
+In addition, there are innumerable shops housed in closed and open markets, everywhere.
+Further, it is very crowded, chaotic, and confusing.
+For example, it is a cacophony of car horns, cycle rickshaw bells, hawkers’ vocal cords and blaring music and a mish-mash of electrical cables, sign boards and decorations.
+Above all, we could see old havelis (big houses) with beautiful and intricate trellis work in the midst of some dilapidated buildings.

 Even if the weather permits, it is difficult to walk.
 You are jostling for space and my guests were wondering how you can possibly see so many people in one street!
 We are accosted by agents guiding us to visit their shops.
 It is hard time keeping them at bay.
 But we resist taking a rickshaw and decide to walk.
 We retrace our steps to the SisGanj Gurudwara and turn right into Dariba Kalan.
 The smell of hot jalebis is tempting as we enter the street and we delve into these with gusto, not withstanding our fulfilling meal at Haldiram.